ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 #### Iterators and `Proc`

-Why did we start talking all of a sudden about @Proc@?
-Because there is a deep relationship between iterators and @Proc@.
+Why did we start talking all of a sudden about `Proc`?
+Because there is a deep relationship between iterators and `Proc`.
-In fact, iterator blocks and @Proc@ objects are quite the same thing.
+In fact, iterator blocks and `Proc` objects are quite the same thing.
 That's why one can be transformed into the other.

-First, to turn an iterator block into a @Proc@ object one has to put an @&@ in front of the parameter name.
+First, to turn an iterator block into a `Proc` object one has to put an `&` in front of the parameter name.

 ```TODO-lang
 def print_block( &block )